Like to know a little more about the capital cities of the world? Take a look at these 18 fun facts about Belgrade!

 - Fancy ordering a refreshing fruit juice whilst in Belgrade?
 ‘Sok’ is the word you’re looking for!

-Do you know any strange, fun or interesting facts about Belgrade that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Belgrade?
+Share them in the comments below!